 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-Incyte Corp to Acquire Vega Therapeutics for $1.25B
+Incyte to Acquire Vega Therapeutics for $2 Billion

-Incyte said it will buy Vega Therapeutics, a wholly owned subsidiary of Star Therapeutics, for $1.25 billion upfront, with Star eligible for as much as $750 million more if sales milestones are reached, putting the total potential value of the deal at $2.0 billion.
+Incyte said it will buy Vega Therapeutics, a wholly owned subsidiary of Star Therapeutics, for $1.25 billion upfront, with Star eligible for up to $750 million more tied to sales milestones.
+That puts the total potential value of the deal at $2.0 billion.

-Incyte expects the transaction to close in the third quarter of 2026, subject to Hart-Scott-Rodino review and other customary conditions.
-It said the deal will result in an expected R&D charge of about $1.25 billion, to be included in third-quarter and full-year 2026 results.
+The company said the transaction is expected to close in the third quarter of 2026, pending Hart-Scott-Rodino review and other customary conditions.
+Incyte said it expects to record an R&D charge of about $1.25 billion in the third quarter and full year 2026 results.

 The deal was approved by both companies’ boards.
-Incyte said it will hold an analyst and investor call on Monday, June 8, 2026, at 8:00 a.m.
-ET.
-Today the company's shares have moved 0.61% to a price of $103.00.
-For more information, read the company's full 8-K submission here.
+Incyte said it will discuss the acquisition on a conference call at 8:00 a.m.
+ET on June 8, 2026.
+Today the company's shares have moved -1.64% to a price of $100.70.
+Check out the company's full 8-K submission here.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.